usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 9. SampleRate = Sampling rate [Samples/second] \<Required for I/Q capture\>
 10.  fc = Center frequency [Hz] \Required for I/Q capture\>

+Note: <System2Detect,fStart,fStop> determine the MSOD band for which we are capturing I/Q data. fc and CaptureEvent.sampFreq determine the bandwidth of the I/Q samples.
+In the case of a swept frequency sensor, there could be several capture events corresponding to a single scan.

 Decode = Decdoed LTE information

 Our first target is coherent detection, where we assume complete knowledge of the signal we are trying to detect.
-For this type of detection, the following are detection parameters reported by the sensor:
+For LTE, the following are detection parameters reported by the sensor for LTE Detection:

 1.  algorithm = Algorithm used for detection ("coherent"|"matched-filter"|"cyclostationary")

+The following are relevant to the "coherent" scheme for LTE detection:
 2. CellID = Cell identification number `integer`
 3. SectorID = Sector identification `integer`
 4.  linktype = ("uplink" | "downlink")

 # 5. Transfer Mechanism